US Star Pacific Wrecks Your donation today supports the next 15 years

 Construction

 Early in the war, Free French we in control of the field.
-The airstrip was expanded into two massive sealed runways.
-Exapanded by by the US Army, it was mainly used as staging and training base for aircraft bound for Australia or north to the New Hebridies (Vanuatu) combat zones.
+The airfield was expanded with two massive sealed runways.
+Expanded by the U.S. Army for military use as a staging and training base for aircraft bound for Australia or north to the New Hebridies (Vanuatu) combat zones.

 Today

 Disused since the war.
-Overgrown, the runways are still visible and many small traces of the American occupation remain, such as fuel drums, metal, etc.
+Overgrown, the runways are still visible and many small traces of the American occupation remain including fuel drums and pieces of metal.

 Contribute Information